<function>

 Nanoseconds | ns | 10-9 |

 Single Instruction, Multiple Data (SIMD) is an optimization technique widely embraced in modern CPU architectures.
-At its core, SIMD allows a single CPU instruction to process multiple data points concurrently instead of sequentially processing each one individually.
-This approach can yield substantial performance gains, particularly for workloads involving simple identical calculations repeated across multiple data elements. [note] SIMD isn't exclusive to CPUs.
+At its core, SIMD allows a single CPU instruction to process multiple data points concurrently, rather than sequentially processing them one by one.
+The parallel approach can yield substantial performance gains, especially for workloads involving simple identical calculations repeated across multiple data elements. [note] SIMD isn't exclusive to CPUs.
 In fact, GPUs also take advantage of it.
-They're a natural fit for SIMD, as their architecture was conceived for parallel processing of simple identical operations.
+Their architecture is a natural fit for SIMD, as it was conceived for parallel processing of simple identical operations.

-To illustrate the power of SIMD, consider a computation consisting of four separate addition operations.
-Without SIMD, you'd have to execute four distinct instructions, one for each addition.
-Instead, SIMD makes it possible to bundle the four additions into a single instruction, with the CPU processing them all at once.
-In an ideal scenario, the time required to complete four additions using SIMD or one addition without it could be the same.
+To illustrate the power of SIMD, consider a computation involving four separate addition operations.
+Without SIMD, the computer would need to execute four distinct instructions, one for each addition.
+Instead, SIMD makes it possible to bundle the four additions into a single instruction, allowing the CPU to process them all at once.
+In an ideal scenario, the time required to complete four additions with SIMD would be the same as completing one addition without it.

-The efficiency of SIMD comes from its ability to leverage parallelism within a single CPU core.
-By operating on vectors rather than individual elements, SIMD instructions can execute the same operation on multiple data simultaneously.
-This is why SIMD is usually referred to as vectorization.
+The efficiency of SIMD lies in its ability to leverage parallelism within a single CPU core.
+By operating on vectors rather than individual elements, SIMD instructions can execute the same operation on multiple data points simultaneously.
+This is why the process of applying SIMD is often referred to as vectorization.

 Throughout the sections, we'll cover two approaches for implementing SIMD instructions.